glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## browser-create-duplicate.py: Duplicate Selected Notes
+## browser-create-duplicate: Duplicate Selected Notes

 This add-on supplements the **card browser** by adding a keyboard shortcut and **menu** entry for **creating duplicates of notes**.